 - Use your own name.
 If you can’t think of a catchy name for your blog, using your own name is always a good idea.

-- Pick something you can growth with.
+- Pick something you can grow with.
 The name “Traveling with Toddlers” might be a good choice now if you have toddlers, but what about in a few years when your kids are older?
 A name like “The Traveling Family” or “Have Kids Will Travel” might be a better fit instead.

 - Don’t overthink it.
 Try not to spend too much time on this step or worry about picking the “perfect” domain name.
 Chances are, whatever name you pick will grow on you and start to feel like a great fit.